nastiapetrovych/synthetic-kidney-tumor-segmentation/README.md

-# synthetic-kidney-tumor-segmentation
-Evaluating the Impact of Synthetic Data on Enhancing Kidney Tumor Segmentation in CT Scans
+# Evaluating the Impact of Synthetic Data on Enhancing Kidney Tumor Segmentation in CT Scans